pate0306/-Real-time-Monitoring-System-for-Rideau-Canal-Skateway/README.md

 **Explanation:** This query processes real-time data in Azure Stream Analytics.
 It calculates the average temperature and humidity from incoming data, grouped by the devices location, over 60-second intervals using a tumbling window.
 The results include the device ID, the average values, and the event timestamp.
 The processed data is then saved to a specified output location.

+**Preview or Download Files**
+Choose a file (e.g., a .json file) to view its contents directly in the Azure Portal.
+Alternatively, download the file to your local machine for in-depth analysis using tools like a text editor, JSON viewer, or data processing software.

 ![External Image](screenshot/9.png)